Littoral Rights in Real Estate: Definition & Examples

 Whether studying for a real estate exam or just diving into property law, understanding littoral rights is essential.
 This article will break down what these rights entail, how they differ across regions, and why they matter to waterfront property owners and agents alike.

-Littoral rights refer to the set of rights of property owners whose land borders large, stationary bodies of water such as a pond , lake, or ocean.
-These rights ensure that property owners have access to and can make reasonable use of the water resources while owning the land up to the high-water mark
+Littoral rights refer to the set of rights of property owners whose land borders large, stationary bodies of water such as a pond, lake, or ocean.
+These are set in place to ensure that property owners have access to and can make reasonable use of the water resources while owning the land up to the high-water mark.
+And, they are appurtenant, meaning they are tied to the land itself and transferred with the property when it is sold.
+Florida and California (two of the largest coastal real estate markets in the country) test littoral and riparian rights extensively.
+The Florida real estate sales associate exam covers Gulf and Atlantic shoreline scenarios, while the California real estate salesperson exam focuses on Pacific coast and navigable waterway rules.

 Main aspects: